vinitht/AiIntelligence/replit.md

 ## Overview

 AI Hub is a modern content platform focused on artificial intelligence topics, built with a React frontend and Express.js backend.
-The application features content discovery, search functionality, subscription management with mock payment processing, and a premium content model.
+The application features real-time AI content from current developments, search functionality, subscription management with mock payment processing, and a premium content model.
+The platform displays authentic AI news, research, tools, and tutorials from sources like OpenAI, Google AI, and arXiv.
 The platform is designed to be cross-platform and scalable with a minimalist blue UI design.

 ## User Preferences